Birthdays: John Adams, Christopher Columbus, English playwright Richard Sheridan,

 1931- first day shooting on the movie Tarzan the Ape Man, starring former Olympic Gold Medal swimming champ Johnny Weissmuller.

-1936- English Publishers George Allen & Unwin had received a manuscript from an Oxford languages professor named J.R.R.
+1936- London publishers George Allen & Unwin had received a manuscript from an Oxford languages professor named J.R.R.
 Tolkein.
-Raynar Unwin, the son of the publisher, read it and made a report “ This book will be a very good read for children from ages 5-7.”
+Raynar Unwin, the ten year old son of the publisher, read it and made a report “ This book will be a very good read for children from ages 5-7.”
+He was paid a shilling.
 So they published “The Hobbit”.

 1973- The Carlin Case- Radical radio station WBAI in New York broadcast hippy comedian George Carlin’s routine about the “Seven Deadly Words” the naughty words you can’t say on the air.
 I can’t write them because children read this column but you all

 know what they are anyway.
 The FCC slapped a heavy fine and WBAI sued for free speech and the case made it to the Supreme Court.
 Today the High Court found for the FCC and those 7 deadly words remain banned from airwaves today.
 Aw, Sh*t!

 2002- Rap star of Run-DMC Jam Master Jay was shot dead in the lounge of his recording

 studio in Queens NY.
 The killer was never found.